A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-The MCSEs of the posterior mean for each parameter in the eight school model are shown in Figure \ref{fig:eight schools}.
-Component-wise proposals show a similar level of variability for all parameters with little observable impact of weight function.
-The full proposals tend to produce estimates with consistently lower variability than those of the component-wise proposals, with the clear exception of $\tau$, the standard deviation of the school-specific means, and in some instances $\theta_1$ and $\theta_7$.
-In most settings there is a small increase in MCSE resulting from an increase in the number of candidate proposals with this pattern being most clearly seen in the MCSEs for $\tau$.
+The median MCSEs of the posterior means of all parameters are presented in Figure \ref{fig:eight schools}.
+The component-wise proposals exhibit similar variability for all parameters with the choice of weight function having negligible impact.
+The full-block proposals tend to produce estimates with lower variability than the component-wise proposals with the exception of the global scale parameter $\tau$ and for specific school means ($\theta_1$ and $\theta_7$).
+In most settings, increasing the number of candidates yields a slight increase in MCSE, especially in the estimation of $\tau$.